stonish/lb-stack-setup/README.md

      `.output/make.sh.env`
    - the compilation environment (in which `project.mk` is invoked):
      `.output/project.mk.env`
+3. To see in detail what ninja executes, use `make Project VERBOSE=1`.

 If you fixed it, great!
 If you think it's possible that someone else hits the same problem, plese [open an issue](/../issues/new) or submit a merge request.